Top 10 Irish Pubs in the United States

 Formerly a dart bar called Oinker’s, O’Neill’s stands out on a desolate stretch of North Elston Avenue in the somewhat out-of-the-way Avondale neighborhood but that hasn’t impacted its popularity.
 The pub itself was named after Chief Francis O’Neill, who left Ireland to eventually become the Chief of Police in Chicago (no small task for a poor Irish immigrant).
 In his honor, O’Neill’s serves up excellent Irish fare, offers traditional Irish music almost every night of the week, hosts a pub quiz on Mondays that many have tried to imitate, throws events on every holiday, anchors the newly created Avondale Street Festival, and has one of the best beer gardens in the city.

 Kevin Barry’s Irish Pub – Savannah, GA

-You can’t rate Kevin Barry’s on food, beer and service, but on music and fun.
+You can’t rate Kevin Barry’s on food, beer, and service, but on music and fun.
 This pub has great music is one of the few places where you can actually hear the music and join in.
-The entertainer are outstanding.
+The entertainers are outstanding.
 You laugh, cry, sing, and maybe even dance all in one evening’s meriment.

 Coleman’s Authentic Irish Pub – Syracuse, NY